jacoblee93/project-msteams-airtable-daily-metrics-bot/README.md

 You'll then see a modal appear that will prompt you to link the Airtable base you just created and select a specific team within your Microsoft Teams organization where you would like to receive updates.

+Once you've linked the required resources, you can press the green **Run Code** button to test your endpoint.

-Once you've linked the required resources, press the blue **Deploy** button to deploy your project live.
+Once you've verified things are working, press the blue **Deploy** button to deploy your project live.

 That's it, you're all done!
 Your bot should be ready to go.